 Revenue - Crown Funding from Crown is as per the current funding agreement.
-Crown Funding has been increased for 2020/21 following a \$19m increase in Crown Funding through Budget 2020, including \$1m for administering a museum hardship fund.
 Revenue - Commercial Forecast revenue is based on estimated fee paying functions held in the museum, based on a reduced level of functions in comparison to prior years.
 Retail sales and café turnover is estimated based on historical spend patterns, but with reduced levels of visitation to the museum.
 Personnel costs The forecast takes into account current establishment levels and incorporates expected personnel changes over the 12 month period.
 Building operating costs Forecasted costs reflect the expected costs taking into consideration current and expected incremental costs to maintain the museum and the storage facility to ensure that the collection items are housed under the appropriate environmental conditions and that museum visitation is enjoyed in a comfortable and safe environment.
 Depreciation The depreciation charge for the period is based on the current asset base and additions capitalised during the year without any significant changes in useful lives of assets.
 Asset revaluations - Building assets and the collections Te Papa assets are revalued on a three year cycle by independent valuers.
 The assets are stated at their most recent valuation plus additions since the valuation.
-The latest valuation dates are: • June 2020 - Building assets, Library, History, Natural History and Photography • June 2019 - Mataraunga Maori, Pacific & International • June 2018 - Art and Philatelic Financial assets Consists of a low risk investment portfolio managed by a reputable and professional investment fund management organisation.
+The latest valuation dates are: June 2023 - Library, History, Natural History and Photography June 2022 - Building assets, Mātauranga Māori, Pacific & International June 2021 - Art and Philatelic Financial assets Consists of a low risk investment portfolio managed by a reputable and professional investment fund management organisation.
 Capital Te Papa is undertaking a programme of capital spending aimed at replacing existing exhibitions and core building infrastructure assets.
 This capital spend is funded from internally generated surpluses.